-- 1. Plan of Study.
+- Plan of Study.
 Each student must file a plan of study with his/her graduate program advisor and the Jackson College of Graduate Studies by the end of the first semester of graduate work.
 The plan must be signed and dated by the student and the graduate program advisor before it can be considered official. - 2.
 Academic Standards.
-Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of "C". - 3.
-Completion of all requirements for taking the Elementary Education certification examination. - 4.
-Final Requirements.
-Apply for graduation through the JCGS by advertised deadline.
+Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of "C". - Certification Examination.
+Completion of all requirements for taking the Elementary Education certification examination.